SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

      above table.

      :Note:
-         this does not imply that the access is controlled.
-It is just a hint to the UI for the amount of exposed modules and whether write access would be allowed.
+         The access is NOT controlled on the SECnode side!
+The visibility property is just a hint to the UI (client) what should be exposed to (or better hidden from) the users having different levels of expertise.
+         The UI (client) should implement the different access levels.

 ``"group"``:
      identifier, may contain ":" which may be interpreted as path separator between path components.